MDSYN2019/MDNPPackage/README.md

 ### Most recent features to be updated:

 - The Martini version of the NP builder can now account for building the itp file from ligand to NP.
+Confirmed that minization works well.

+- All-atomic version can construct a NP, but require additional work to make the right itp file

 ### Immediate future issues to be resolved:

-- Integration with Martini Vermouth and polyply - the documentation on vermouth is scarce, meaning at the moment I have to look into the polyply code to see where exactly I can add this code as a 'plugin'.
+- - The status as of 07/08/2022 is that I am working on further integration with polyply, but require some work on understanding how parts of this code can be refactored.
+Integration with Martini Vermouth and polyply - the documentation on vermouth is scarce, meaning at the moment I have to look into the polyply code to see where exactly I can add this code as a 'plugin'.